Girujan1998/EyeGuide-backend/README.md

 ## Setting Up and Running Your Environemnt

-To setup your environment and getting it up and running, ensure you have both the `Capstone` and `capstone-backend` repos cloned.
+To setup your environment and getting it up and running, ensure you have both the `Capstone` and `capstone-backend` repos cloned and you have downloading the environemnt files for each repo from the Google Drive.

 1) Open Postgres SQL software and start the server